pprunty/motormongo/README.md

 ## Installation

-To install motormongo, you can use `pip` inside your virtual environment:
+To install `motormongo`, you can use `pip` inside your virtual environment:

 ```shell
 python -m pip install motormongo
 ```

-Alternatively, to install motormongo into your `poetry` environment:
+Alternatively, to install `motormongo` into your `poetry` environment:

 ```shell
 poetry add motormongo